Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals: Application to monomial ideals

+In the sequel we stick for simplicity to the case $k=2$.
+We believe that the case of more than two factors can be carried out analogously.

 By standard results (see, for example, Lemma 4 in \cite{BCW}) it is known that $H_{\om^\om}$ is a variant of the non primitive recursive Ackermann function, and $H_{\om^{\om+2}}$ is roughly the result of iterating the Ackermann function twice.
+We have shown in section three that $o(I(\Nat^2))=\om^{\om+2}$.
+In this section we show that $H_{\om^{\om+2}}$ bounds the lengths of effectively given bad sequences in $I(\Nat^2)$.
+We also show a corresponding result for monomial ideals of a polynomial ring over a field with two variables.

+Our proof for $I(\Nat^2)$ highlights in particular how the unbounded downward closed subsets are responsible for the addition of two in the ordinal bound.
+Moreover it highlights the rule of thumb that the Hardy functions indexed by ordinals below the type of a well partial order describe the complexity of effectively given bad finite sequences.